Jensen Motors Chief Quality Engineer | Andrew Bee | Recollections

 Andrew Bee | Recollections | Jensen years

 I can’t remember the exact date I started work at Jensen, but it must have been early 1970.
-At the time I first started at Jensen, we were still living at Crewe, and so it was a bit of a journey each day down to West Bromwich.
-It was a while before we found a suitable property nearer to Jensen.
+At the time I first started at Jensen, we were still living at Audlem in Cheshire – an easy commute to Crew while I was working at RR, but not practical on the long term when working at West Bromwich.
+But, until we found a property nearer to Jensen, I had a a bit of a journey each day down to West Bromwich.

 Kevin [Beattie] approved my suggestions for what we would set up as a Quality Engineering Department.
 It would work very much on the same lines as at RR.
 However, our department would also take on the addition of responsibility for inspection.